GeoscienceAustralia/wagl/docs/source/invoking.rst

 --level1-list        The input level1 scene list.
 --vertices           Number of vertices to evaluate the radiative transfer at.
 JSON styled string is required, eg '(3, 3)'.
 --model              The type of ARD workflow to invoke, eg standard, nbar, sbt.
---method             The interpolation method to invoke, eg linear, shear, rbf.
+--method             The interpolation method to invoke, eg bilinear, shear, rbf.
 --pixel-quality      Whether to run the pixel quality workflow, if applicable, or not.
 --outdir             The base output directory.
 --logdir             The base logging and scripts output directory.